Yes, it happened.

 The chocolate and walnut, cherries in wine

 I didn't enter Osteria Francescana with the thrill of coming into a sacred place and I felt no pressure to have the best meal of my life.

-We chose together the cheaper Festina Lente menu of 9 dishes (220€), paired with the wine tasting (130€).
+We chose together "Festina Lente", the cheaper menu of 9 dishes (220€), paired with the wine tasting (130€).

 Yellow is bello dessert

-Like Modena's borlenghi on the finger food entreè; polenta with eel and saba (a cooked must syrup you should know if you took our Modena food tour); or the aula on tempura, a river fish hard to find in restaurants but common amongst the farmers of Pianura Padana.
+Like Modena's borlenghi on the amouse-bouche; Ferrara's typical poor meal like polenta with eel and saba (a grape must sauce you should know if you took our Modena food tour); or the aula on tempura, a river fish hard to find in restaurants but common amongst farmers of Pianura Padana.

 Grey and black rice

-One simple reason: the price.
-If you can afford a 360€ dinner monthly, don't think about it: reserve.
-But if for you (like for me) that's a huge amount of money you have to save for, well in this case think about the alternatives.
-A few ideas?
-You can visit at least other 2/3 Michelin Starred restaurant around Bologna, take a flight to Lecce and eat at Bros or eat fish and drink Porto wine for 10 days in Portugal.
+You can visit at least other 2/3 Michelin Starred restaurants around Bologna, book a flight to Lecce to have a meal at Bros or eat fish and drink Porto wine for 10 days in Portugal.